tax0r/Discord-RPC-for-FL-Studio-20/README.md

 - Compile the program.

 * **HOW TO INSTALL (with autostart)**
-- Download the current release.
+- Compile the Source Code.
 - Press WIN + R and paste "shell:startup" into the prompt.
 - Copy the .exe into the folder or copy a shortcut to the .exe into it.
 - Execute the .exe or restart your PC and enjoy.

 * **HOW TO INSTALL (without autostart)**
-- Download the current release.
+- Compile the Source Code.
 - Place the .exe somewhere you will __find it again__.
 - Execute the .exe and enjoy.